wmelvin/stuff/doc/python-textual.md

 Website: [Textual](https://textual.textualize.io/)

+> Textual is a Rapid Application Development framework for Python, built by [Textualize.io](https://www.textualize.io/).

 [Textualize/tcss-vscode-extension](https://github.com/Textualize/tcss-vscode-extension) - VS Code extension that enables syntax highlighting for Textual CSS files.

 **Will McGugan is the author of Textual**